Course Descriptions

 • Current Events: Students will learn about the parts of a news article and practice identifying the credibility of sources by analyzing the sourcing of the authors, claims, and reasoning given within articles.
 Our class will engage with various forms of media, including video reports, newspapers, social media content, and other informational media.
 Through this course, students will develop critical thinking skills and expand their understanding of different issues and events in the world.

-• Robotics: In this course, students will utilize the LEGO® MINDSTORMS® robot set to resolve a problem related to space science.
+• Robotics: In this course, students will utilize the LEGO® SPIKE ™ Prime robot set to resolve a problem related to space science.
 Students will be part of a team that will use STEM to find a solution for their scientific problem.
 Teams will build LEGO® missions, design their own mat, and learn to program their robots to perform a series of tasks using the robot software program.
 Critical thinking skills, as well as creativity, will be used as students work together to solve their problem.

 • Health: This course will provide students the opportunity to learn about a variety of health issues which include the following: developing strategies for appropriately and safely expressing emotions, practicing ways of showing respect for self and others, reinforcing the importance of healthy behaviors by learning about nutrition, disease prevention, and consequences of substance abuse.

 Language Arts: Our studies this year will follow the Language Arts Common Core and will include reading exciting short stories and novels of various genres to analyze plot, characterization, theme, mood, conflict and much more.
 In addition, the students will write and analyze poetry for figurative language and meaning.
 They will also hone their writing by constructing narrative, persuasive and research essays.
-Furthermore, students will improve their grammatical, language and comprehension skills through the programs Mountain Language, Lexia and Membean.
+Furthermore, students will improve their grammatical, language and comprehension skills through the programs Mountain Language, and Membean.
 Students will also use interactive notebooks to take Cornell notes and process what they learn through summarizing and thinking maps.
 Students will be excited to discover the wonderful world of literature, writing and poetry!

 Math

-• Foundations: Students will be reviewing and expanding their knowledge of math vocabulary, performing operations with whole numbers, fractions, decimals, and introducing integers.
-Students will compare and convert percentages, fractions, and decimals.
-Students will be introduced to solving equations, problem solving, and graphing.
-This course is designed for 6th, 7th, and 8th grade students who are below grade level expectations.
+• Course 1 A Math: Students will be reviewing foundational topics for middle school mathematics.
+Students will continue to expand and enhance their knowledge of math vocabulary, grow in problem-solving skills, work with word problems, perform operations with rates and ratios, fractions, decimals, and percentages, compute with multi-digit numbers, and work with integers, rational numbers, and the coordinate plane.
+This course is designed for 6th, 7th, and 8th-grade students below grade-level expectations.
 There is an assessment score required to be enrolled in this class.

 • Math Course 1: Students will be reviewing and expanding their knowledge of math vocabulary, performing operations with integers, fractions, decimals, percentages, solving equations, using geometry, measurement, data analysis, problem solving, and graphing.
 Students will represent and solve mathematical situations with algebraic symbols.
 There is an assessment score required to be enrolled in this class.